 Credit risk is the risk that a financial loss will be incurred due to the failure of a counterparty to discharge its contractual commitment or obligation to the Trust.
 It is the Manager's opinion that the Trust is exposed to credit risks on all mortgage investments.
-The credit risk is mitigated as all mortgage investments are collateralized and the Manager regularly reviews and monitors the fair value of the collateral.
+Maximum exposure to credit risk at December 31, 2019 is the carrying value of mortgage investments which total \$200,483,054 (2018: \$182,156,694).
+The credit risk is mitigated as all mortgage investments are collateralized by residential real estate property and the Manager regularly reviews and monitors the fair value of the collateral.